MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 The IoT workload focuses primarily on these layers.
 To realize these layers, Microsoft provides IoT technologies and services such as [Azure IoT Hub](/azure/iot-hub/iot-concepts-and-iot-hub), [Azure IoT device SDKs](/azure/iot-hub/iot-hub-devguide-sdks), [Azure IoT Edge](/azure/iot-edge/about-iot-edge), [IoT Hub Device Provisioning Service](/azure/iot-dps/about-iot-dps), [Azure Digital Twins](/azure/digital-twins/overview), and [Azure Sphere](/azure-sphere/product-overview/what-is-azure-sphere).

 > [!TIP]
-> [Azure IoT Central](/azure/iot-central/core/overview-iot-central) is a managed application platform, to quickly evaluate your IoT scenario and assess the opportunities it can create for your business.
-Once you've used IoT Central to evaluate your IoT scenario, you can then build your enterprise ready solutions by using the power of Azure IoT platform.
+> [Azure IoT Central](/azure/iot-central/core/overview-iot-central) is a managed application platform that you can use to quickly evaluate your IoT scenario and assess the opportunities for your business.
+After you've used IoT Central to evaluate your IoT scenario, you can then build your enterprise ready solution by using the power of Azure IoT platform.

 #### Device and gateway layer